ibm-cloud-docs/vpc/bs_snapshots_create.md

 {: #crsnapshots-vpc-create-ui}
 {: ui}

-In the previous section, you saw how to create a cross-regional snapshot copy when you take a new snapshot in the UI.
+In the previous section, you saw how to create a cross-regional snapshot copy when you take a new snapshot in the console.
 You can also create cross-regional copies of existing snapshots.

 1. In the console, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.
 1. In the list of snapshots, locate that snapshot that you want to copy.
 Make sure that the snapshot is in Stable status.